MonoCab VRT Rapid Transit System

 The sails under the track were originally incorporated for aesthetic and safety reasons.

-Then their water harvesting potential was realised.
+Then their rain water harvesting potential was realised.
 The water collected will be of high quality as it will not have been in contact with the ground or any vegetable matter.

 With basic treatment (dependent on local pollution levels), the water can be pumped directly into the water reticulation system.
 Potable water supply is of increasing concern in many parts of the world.